 House Church Leaders Meetings

 All CG Midtown House Church Leaders are invited to join us in our monthly equipping sessions.
-We see these times as essential for us to pray, cast vision, and provide resources for leaders as you serve our community.
-If you’re a house church leader, watch your email inbox for information and invitations to attend these gatherings.
+We see these times as essential for us to pray, cast vision and resource leaders as you serve our community.